siemens/ix/packages/documentation/docs/controls/application-frame/application-header.md

 <Tags />

-When working with the ix-application-header component, you have the flexibility to position elements within its content area.
-The content area is specifically aligned to the right side of the header, allowing you to strategically place and organize various elements.
+The ix-application-header can host custom content which will be displayed on the far right side of the header.

 ## Usage